OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 ================================================================================

 - Guacamole RDP as is currently shipped in OpenNebula does not support NLA authentication.
 You can follow `these instructions <https://www.parallels.com/blogs/ras/disabling-network-level-authentication/>`__ in order to disable NLA in the Windows box to use Guacamole RDP within Sunstone.
-- Creating a VM with SPICE graphics, on Alma9, will cause the VM to stay on FAILED state.

 OneProvision
 ================================================================================
-- Until the 6.8 is released, OneProvision repositories definitions don't work
+- Until 6.10 is released, OneProvision repositories definitions don't work

 Install Linux Graphical Desktop on KVM Virtual Machines
 ================================================================================